These south-east Scotland coastal walks are ideal if taking a break from driving the main A1 between Berwick-upon-Tweed and Edinburgh.

 (Above) If you have a moment to peer further at the picture above, you can spot the golf course in the middle distance, the caravan park above the town, with Coldingham Bay out of sight below the white houses high and left of centre.

-(Above) This is another example of a place missed by travellers going full-tilt for Edinburgh.
+(Above) This is another example of a place missed by travellers going full-tilt for Edinburgh and missing some good East Scotland coastal walks.
 High tide at Cove harbour.

 Barns Ness Lighthouse

 Yes, yes, I know.
 I’ve missed bits out again.
 Basically, to get to the lighthouse if coming from south, turn right just past the cement works.